9-1-1 Services for Traditional Wireline, VoIP and Wireless Phone Services

-With Enhanced 9-1-1, wireless carriers use Global Positioning System (GPS) or Triangulation technology to identify a 9-1-1 caller’s location (generally within 50 to 300 meters of the cellphone).
-The emergency call and the caller’s location are automatically transmitted to a 9-1-1 call centre serving that area.
+With Enhanced 9-1-1, wireless carriers use Global Positioning System (GPS) and/or trilateration technology to identify a 9-1-1 caller’s approximate location (generally within 50 to 300 meters of the cellphone).
+The emergency call and the caller’s approximate location are automatically transmitted to a 9-1-1 call centre serving that area.

-If your cellphone does not have GPS capability, wireless carriers can also use triangulation technology, which locates the caller by measuring the cellphone signal’s distance from nearby cellphone towers.
+If your cellphone does not have GPS capability, wireless carriers can also use trilateration technology, which locates the caller by measuring the cellphone signal’s distance from nearby cellphone towers.

-The location information, as determined by either GPS or triangulation, will be provided to the 9-1-1 operator if you are using either a cellphone with pre-paid minutes or a wireless service plan.
-If you have a cellphone but are not subscribed to any service, you can still dial 9-1-1 in an emergency and get basic wireless 9-1-1 service.
+The location information, as determined by either GPS and/or trilateration technology, will be provided to the 9-1-1 operator if you are using either a cellphone with pre-paid minutes or a wireless service plan.
+If you have a cellphone but are not subscribed to any service, you can still dial 9-1-1 in an emergency and receive basic wireless 9-1-1 service.

 Fixed VoIP service